Mentor Information and Responsibilities

 - Provide a nurturing and stimulating intellectual atmosphere.

-- Encourage your participant to continue his or her education.
+- Encourage your Participant to continue their education.

-- Leave instructions for your participant when you are unavailable, and designate a substitute mentor to serve in your absence.
+- Leave instructions for your Participant for times when you are unavailable and designate a substitute mentor to serve in your absence.